What is a Resources and Capabilities analysis?

 - Technological Patents:

-- Just look at the Nintendo Switch or the Wii: Nintendo surely have dozens of patents just for these two systems.
+- Just look at the Nintendo Switch or the Wii: Nintendo has dozens of patents.

 - There is no need to mention Mario, Zelda, Pokémon, etc, etc.

 - Why is this not a Capability?
 A Capability is being able to do it but, once it has been done, it becomes a Resource.

 - Sony could buy these franchises if Nintendo wanted to sell them.